Steven Fletcher (politician): Minister of State (Transport)

 During the 2015 election a book titled "Master of My Own Fate" was released, written by Linda McIntosh and Steven Fletcher.
 The book chronicles the seven years after the end of the first biography "What Do You Do If You Don't Die?" by Linda McIntosh.
 The book describes events leading up to Fletcher introducing his two private member bills on physician assisted death.
 It also provides anecdotes on people and events on Parliament Hill including the October 2014 shooting at Parliament Hill and well known Conservatives who are now deceased including former finance minister Jim Flaherty and former senator Doug Finley.
 The views of other former and current parliamentarians on this issue include Senator Nancy Ruth, Senator Larry Campbell, MP Peter Kent, former MP Svend Robinson and Green Party leader Elizabeth May.

 Fletcher was defeated in the 2015 federal election by Liberal Doug Eyolfson as the Conservatives lost all of their seats in Winnipeg.

 Provincial MLA

-Six months after his defeat, Fletcher moved to provincial politics when he was elected for as the Progressive Conservative MLA for Assiniboia, which covers much of his former federal riding.
+Six months after his defeat, Fletcher moved to provincial politics when he was elected in the 2016 Manitoba general election as the Progressive Conservative MLA for Assiniboia, which covers much of his former federal riding.

-Fletcher was later removed from the PC caucus after publicly breaking with the party on multiple issues, specifically the creation of a new Crown Corporation and the Manitoba government’s attempt to introduce a Manitoba only carbon tax.
-On September 11, 2018, Fletcher became leader of the Manitoba Party.
+Fletcher was later removed from the PC caucus on 30 June 2017, and would sit as an independent, after publicly breaking with the party on multiple issues, specifically the creation of a new Crown Corporation and the Manitoba government's attempt to introduce a Manitoba only carbon tax.

+On 13 August 2018, Fletcher joined the Manitoba Party.
+He became leader of the Manitoba Party on 11 September 2018.